iCliniq Logo

 • Small Molecule Assisted Substrate Transportation (SMAST) - In this substrate accumulated in the cells due to lack of transporter mechanism is converted to another compound that can be easily transported.

-• Supportive Treatments - Apart from specific therapies directed at improving enzyme function, substrate removal, and stem cell therapy, other individual treatments can also be used to reduce the complication associated with lysosomal storage diseases.
+• Supportive Treatments - Apart from specific therapies directed at improving enzyme function, substrate removal, and stem cell therapy, other individual treatments can also be used to reduce the complications associated with lysosomal storage diseases.

 Conclusion